Europe Research Center

 Mr. Joshua Macht, HBR Group Publisher, HBSP

-HBS MBA Information Sessions in Milan, Munich and London, September.
-These information sessions, kindly hosted by McKinsey in Milan, Bain&Company in Munich, and Morgan Stanley in London, were organized to present the Harvard Business School MBA program, including admission process, curriculum and funding, to potential candidates in these three major European cities.
-The events, which gathered over 250 participants in total, were co-organized by Dana Fernandez, Assistant Director of the MBA Program, Vincent Dessain, the ERC Executive Director, and Jan Pianca, Educational Programs Manager.
+MBA Information Sessions in Paris and London, June: These information sessions, kindly hosted by Deloitte in Paris and Morgan Stanley in London, were organized to present the Harvard Business School MBA program, including the admission process, curriculum and funding to potential future MBA applicants.
+The presentations, which gathered over 350 participants in total, were led by Dana Fernandez, Assistant Director of the MBA Program.
+Jane Turner Michael, Staff Assistant, was also present.
 In each presentation, the potential applicants could interact with a panel composed of HBS alumni.

 We welcome all suggestions and comments.
 Please contact us: